 The assembly sequence is shown in Fig.~\ref{fig:Exploded}.
 After QA and cleaning of the acrylic housing, adhesive backed reflective film was applied on the inside walls near the front window in areas not covered by the reflector cone, which was inserted next.
-In parallel, the internal support structure was cemented together with Weldon 16.
-The back plate of the module was pre-assembled by threading signal and HV cables through the PEEK plugs and acrylic end plug before the cables were soldered to the PMT divider.
+In parallel, the internal support structure was cemented together with Weldon 16\textregistered\footnote{https:www.Weldon.com/}.
+The back plate of the module was pre-assembled by threading signal and HV cables through the PEEK plugs and acrylic end plug before the cables were soldered to the PMT base.
 Finemet magnetic shielding was slipped over the bulb of the tube, followed by the PMT support.
-The divider was attached to the back of the PMT and the assembly lowered into the housing.
+The base was attached to the back of the PMT and the assembly lowered into the housing.
 An expansion bladder, made of ~150~cc plastic bubble wrap, was trapped between the Finemet and internal supports.
 The internal supports arms were tightened to the sides of the housing until the bulb of the tube was snugly pressed against the reflector cone.
-The back plate (with Krytox greased O-ring) was inserted into the opening of the housing and retained by temporary nylon retaining screws.
+The back plate (with Krytox\footnote{https://www.chemours.com} greased O-ring) was inserted into the opening of the housing and retained by temporary nylon screws.

-A leak check was performed by pressurizing the module with 5.5~kPa (55 mbar) of N$_2$(g) while submerged under water.
+A leak check was performed by pressurizing the module with 5.5~kPa (55 mbar) of nitrogen while submerged under water.
 Good modules were placed in a dark box for a current monitored burn-in at operating voltage (-1500~V) for 48 hours.
 The modules were then filled with mineral oil and re-tested in the dark box to determine optical properties.
 Every module was cleaned as previously described and thoroughly rinsed with DI water.
 PMT housings underwent a final 12 hour dark box test and resistance check prior to installation in the detector.

-\subsection{Detector Assembly}
+\subsection{Detector assembly}